Teacher Practical Guidance:

 - False Start: begins with a predictable narrative that is unexpectedly disrupted, engaging the audience’s curiosity.

-- Converging Ideas – demonstrates how various narratives or ideas come together to form a cohesive conclusion, ideal for illustrating collaborative efforts or innovations
+- Converging Ideas – demonstrates how various narratives or ideas come together to form a cohesive conclusion, ideal for illustrating collaborative efforts or innovations link

 1. Introducing the new topic that is about to be taught and giving some general knowledge on the subject.